 If you watch the movement of someone moving backward carefully, you will notice that each step has their knees going over their toes.
-Many athletes, like Ben, have thoroughly benefitted from ROKP, and use it routinely as a warm-up for sport, working out, or daily life.
+Many athletes, like Ben, have thoroughly benefited from ROKP, and use it routinely as a warm-up for sport, working out, or daily life.

-After his career ended, he was intrigued by his progress and vowed to find out a way to amplify this training to change his, and countless others’ lives.
+After his career ended, he was intrigued by his progress and vowed to find out a way to amplify this training to change his and countless others’ lives.

-Ben has multiple programs utilizing only body weight making it unnecessary for you to have a gym membership or more advanced programs where free weights and higher resistance levels help make bad knees a thing of the past.
+Ben has multiple programs utilizing only body weight, making it unnecessary for you to have a gym membership or more advanced programs where free weights and higher resistance levels help make bad knees a thing of the past.

 The best thing about Ben’s program is that it is an affordable option for all fitness levels and can be completed effectively at your home gym.